Safeguarding at Merritts Brook

 - Maintain current and accurate records with regard to child protection, incidents within school and other matters which link to the well-being of pupils and families.

 - Support children in dealing with issues around relationships and behaviour

-- Ensure that Principal is kept fully informed around all issues relating to safeguarding and vulnerable children
+- Ensure that Headteacher is kept fully informed around all issues relating to safeguarding and vulnerable children

 - Ensure that staff are kept informed on a need to know basis of any issues or concerns regarding children in their care.